 When the neighbor’s dog starts barking, give the whistle a blow.
 It may cause more barking at first, but if the pup comes to associate their barking with the irritating whistle sound, they may eventually stop barking to avoid the noise.

 These solutions might work in some cases, but are not always effective.
 Just be aware that other dogs who live nearby may also be bothered by the noise, even if they aren’t the ones doing the barking.

 File A Noise Complaint

-Talk to your other neighbors and see if they are as bothered by the barking as you are.
+Talk to your other neighbors and see if they’re as bothered by the barking as you are.
 Urge them to file a similar complaint.
 Look up your local laws, as different areas have different laws that govern dog barking and noise complaints.

 Calling the police isn’t always the best move, as officers often have bigger problems to worry about than barking dogs.
 However, if you suspect abuse or neglect are causing the barking, you should absolutely get authorities involved.